samgarcia3/MY-CS50/README.md

 <br>

 All code used for CS50 EdX can be found in the CS50 IDE.
-The code used for this course is as follows:
 - C
 - Python
 - SQL